 During a volatile market environment like we find ourselves in today, or the steep market pullback at the onset of the pandemic in 2020, we know many investors feel a powerful drive to take some kind of action in response.
 Most commonly when markets are down sharply the action desired is to sell stocks as a way to reduce risk.
 While taking action creates a sense of control that can make people feel better in the moment, most often in these situations it’s exactly the wrong thing to do at that time.
-Our Chief Investment Officer, Jeremy DeGroot said it well in an investment commentary:
+The iMGP Chief Investment Officer, Jeremy DeGroot said it well in an investment commentary:

 As a long-term investor, trying to time market tops and bottoms is a fool’s errand.
 The evidence is overwhelming that most investors diminish their long-term returns trying to do so.
 They are more likely to chase the market up and down, and get whipsawed, buying high and selling low.